RADAR-base/radar-commons-android/README.md

 ## Contributing

 For latest code use `dev` branch.
-Code should be formatted using the [Google Java Code Style Guide](https://google.github.io/styleguide/javaguide.html).
+Code should be formatted using the [Google Java Code Style Guide](https://google.github.io/styleguide/javaguide.html), except using 4 spaces as indentation.

 If you want to contribute a feature or fix browse our [issues](https://github.com/RADAR-CNS/RADAR-Commons-Android/issues), and please make a pull request.